 Vehicle Code and Front-End Example¶

 The example below shows how the Copter vehicle code pulls data from range finder (aka sonar, lidar) drivers.
 The Copter code’s scheduler calls the vehicle’s read_rangefinder() method at 20Hz.
 Below is a picture of this method, the latest version can be seen in the sensors.cpp file.
-The rangefinder.update() and rangefinder.distance_cm() methods are calls into the driver’s front-end.
+The rangefinder.update() method is a call into the driver’s front-end.

 Below is the range finder driver’s front-end update method.
 This gives the driver a chance to do any general processing it might want to within the main thread.
 Each back-end’s update method is called in turn.